Innoactive/VRTK-Windows-MR-Extension/README.md

 If missing, add the `MotionControllerVisualization` component to the `ControllerManager` which is part of the WindowsMR SDKSetup.

+**NOTE:** Issue [#10](https://github.com/Innoactive/VRTK-Windows-MR-Extension/issues/10) is fixed by PR [#12](https://github.com/Innoactive/VRTK-Windows-MR-Extension/pull/12).

+> However, because the model is loaded only if the controller is present, errors will still appear until the controller is connected.
+The fix for these error messages is implemented for VRTK v3 in this commit.
+However, currently there is no way to merge into the official repo given that v3 has stopped development.

 ## What is included

 - Functionality to visualize **Windows Mixed Reality Motion Controllers** in Editor and Build